 Speak up.
 Sign up.

 Get our regular newsletter to have your say.

 In its Pyrmont Peninsula Place Strategy, the NSW Government has committed to relocating the greyhound track, currently licenced to the Greyhound Breeders Owners & Trainers Association until 2027, to create one large, unified park.

 The north and south sections of the park are currently under the City of Sydney’s care.
 We welcome the state government’s commitment to provide this significant parcel of Crown land as public open space.

 Working towards a consolidated park is also an identified action in the City of Sydney’s Wentworth Park plan of management.
 When the City of Sydney is appointed Crown land manager for the entire park, we’ll revise the plan of management to reflect the community’s vision for this open space.

 We invite you to imagine a unified park and tell us what you’d like to see and do there.
 From sports facilities, to playgrounds and spaces for relaxation, we want to hear how you use the park now, what you like about it and how you see it being used in the future.

-We’ll use your feedback to create a draft concept plan for the site, which will be available later in 2023 for further community feedback.
+We’ll use your feedback to create a community vision for Wentworth Park and will make this available in 2024.